-Per its published protocol, one recently completed U.S.-based large trial (NCT01699503) meets inclusion criteria for this review and is expected to contribute evidence to answer this question.
-Scientists from the Indiana University Center for Aging Research and Regenstrief Institute conducted a randomized controlled dementia screening trial called the CHOICE trial (Cognitive Health Outcomes Investigation of the Comparative Effectiveness).
-The trial was funded by the National Institute of Aging to provide empiric evidence to address this gap in the literature, as identified in the previous USPSTF review and recommendation.
-Within this trial, approximately 4,000 individuals ages 65 years and older without a diagnosis of dementia, cognitive impairment, or serious mental illness receiving care at primary care practices within two cities in Indiana were randomized to either screening for dementia using the very brief screening tool, MIS-T, or no screening for dementia.
-Adults who screened positive for dementia and were subsequently found through diagnostic assessment to have dementia were referred to the local Aging Brain Care program, which delivers an evidence-based collaborative care model for dementia and depression and is modeled after one of the care management trials included in our review.
+We identified one recently completed fair-quality U.S.-based large trial-Indiana University Cognitive Health Outcomes Investigation of the Comparative Effectiveness of Dementia Screening (IU CHOICE)-that contributes evidence to answer this question.
+The trial was funded by the NIA to provide empiric evidence to address a gap in the literature regarding the potential benefits and harms of screening for cognitive impairment, as identified in the previous USPSTF review and recommendation.
+Within this trial, 4,005 individuals age 65 years and older without a diagnosis of dementia, cognitive impairment, or serious mental illness receiving care at primary care practices within two cities in Indiana were randomized to either screening for dementia using very brief screening tools (MIS or Mini-Cog) or no screening for dementia.
+Adults who screened positive for dementia were referred for further diagnostic testing.
+If subsequently found through diagnostic assessment to have dementia, they were referred to the local Aging Brain Care program, which delivers an evidence-based collaborative care model for dementia and depression and is modeled after one of the care management trials included in our review.
+Participants in the no screening arm continued to receive their usual primary care, including a referral to a local memory care practice if their provider suspected the presence of cognitive impairment at any point throughout the study.
 Primary outcomes, measured at 1, 6, and 12 months, included patients' health-related QOL, mood, and anxiety.
-The intended secondary outcome was the cost effectiveness of dementia screening in primary care.
-Measures of advance care planning information (e.g., having power of attorney for health care and/or financial affairs, having a living will, and having life and additional insurance policies) were also intended to be captured.
-The trial is registered as complete as of November 2017 and published results are expected in 2019.
-Our hope is to include the findings from this study in the final version of this review.
+Measures of health care utilization (i.e., emergency department visits and hospital admissions) and advance care planning information (e.g., having power of attorney for health care and/or financial affairs, having a living will, and having life and additional insurance policies) were also captured.